bgoonz/React2023/README.md

 **Note: _state setter functions are automatically memoized by react and so it is ok to omit them from useCallback dependecy arrays... they don't need to be memoized manually_**.

+### Optimizing Context:

+**You only need to optimize context if the following three things are true simultaneously:**
+1. The state in the context needs to change often
+2. The context has multiple consumers
+3. The app is performance poorly.

 </details>